Grand Prix, Indy and Formula 1 Cars 1960 - 1969

 Model by SPARK 1/43

 1965 Lotus 33 Climax (WORLD CHAMPION) & (CONSTRUCTORS CHAMPION): The Lotus 33 was an improvement on the 25 chassis.
-The suspension was also modifies to accept wider tires introduced in the 1965 F1 season.
+The suspension was also modified to accept wider tires introduced in the 1965 F1 season.
 The 1.5L Climax V8 was tuned to produce an additional 20 bhp, to bring the total to 220 bhp.
 Jim Clark won six races during the '65 season, setting fastest lap in all of them and starting from the pole position in five.
 He won the World Drivers Championship and Lotus the Constructors Championship.

 Model by RBA 1/43